-- A £1,000 saving against the purchase of litter bins with a resolution to trial 5 new recycling bins. - A saving of £5,230 against works to refurbish play equipment and fencing at play areas. - Expenditure being £2,040 under budget for the replacement fencing at Townsend Way.
+A £1,000 saving against the purchase of litter bins with a resolution to trial 5 new recycling bins.

-- A project to repair and upgrade path edging on the eastern boundary of Rose Bank Gardens caused an overspend as it was carried out later than anticipated. - Costs to repair the cemetery lodge roof were only 25% of the budgeted level - The suggestion by Officers to bring forward £15,000 of expenditure for works to tarmac the cemetery roadway, thus using budget underspends and also helping to smooth overall expenditure levels.
+- > A saving of £4,910 against works to refurbish play areas. - Expenditure being £2,040 under budget for the replacement fencing at Townsend Way. - A project to repair and upgrade path edging on the eastern boundary of Rose Bank Gardens caused an overspend as it was carried out later than anticipated. - Costs to repair the cemetery lodge roof were only 25% of the budgeted level - The suggestion by Officers to bring forward £15,000 of expenditure for works to tarmac the cemetery roadway, thus using budget underspends and also helping to smooth overall expenditure levels.